Pak to send special plane to China to receive first tranche of anti-COVID-19 vaccine | Health

 The vaccine nerve centre has been established at the NCOC with provincial and district level vaccine administration across the country for vaccination in a systematic manner, it said.
 Pakistan plans to provide vaccines to frontline health workers and elderly people in the first phase.

+"Good news on COVID vaccine front received a letter from Covax of indicative supply of up to 17 million doses of AstraZeneca in 1st half 2021," said Umar.

+He also said that "about 6 million will be received by March with delivery starting in February," he added.

-Meanwhile, the number of COVID-19 cases in the country has reached 543,214 after 2,179 new infections were reported in the last 24 hours, according to the ministry of National Health Services.
+The number of COVID-19 cases in the country has reached 543,214 after 2,179 new infections were reported in the last 24 hours, according to the Ministry of National Health Services.

 Another 65 patients died in this period, taking the number of COVID-19 deaths to 11,623 while some 2,111 patients were in a critical condition.